Student Robotics: Robotics kit

 The software library includes a vision system based on OpenCV, although previously a system called libkoki was specifically developed for the competition.
 This allows for markers, placed in the arena, on other robots and on game objects/obstacles, to be seen by the robot.
 These provide information such as distance, position and rotation.

 As the competition is free to enter, Student Robotics requires that the kit is returned post-competition.

 Competitions

+2025: "Urban Heights"

+The competition that was held at the University of Southampton on 12 and 13 April 2025.